 The Honours Degree in Mathematical Statistics

-Students are required to select five papers or modules for the Honours degree (see the list below).
+Students are required to select four papers or modules for the Honours degree (see the list below).
 Assessment of these modules is based on class work and an examination.
 Examinations for some of the modules are written off in June and others in November.
 There is a subminimum of 40% for each module.
-These modules count 90% of the final honours mark.
-Students are expected to present a research project which contributes 10% towards the final honours mark.
-A research seminar session is held weekly throughout the year.
+These modules count 70% of the final honours mark.
+Students are expected to present a research project which contributes 30% towards the final honours mark.

 Joint Honours Degrees

 At the discretion of the Head of Department, a student may include modules from Pure Mathematics, Applied Mathematics, Computer Science, Economics or any other approved subject.
 In order for a student to register for a joint honours degree, at least 40% of the final mark must be obtained from one or other of the departments in which the modules are taken.

 The Department of Statistics offers the following postgraduate papers or modules (not all each year):

 - Bayesian Statistics: A study of the methods of decision making where prior beliefs and relevant data enable one to arrive at posterior beliefs.